message/iata/CH.md

 - spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of nationals of EEA Member States and Switzerland.
 They must present proof of their relationship;
 - passengers with a "D" visa issued by a Schengen Member State they are traveling to;
 - passengers arriving from countries other than Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, and Zimbabwe with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a> ;
-3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 16 years.
 4. Passengers must:
 - provide the contact details electronically at <a href="https://swissplf.admin.ch/home">https://swissplf.admin.ch/home</a> ; or